Why Dr. Keough Williams, Dr. K, for Therapy?

 Therapy can be short-term or long-term based on each individual’s needs.
 Some people can begin to feel relief within six sessions while others need ongoing therapy.
 The more work you do inside and outside of therapy the faster you will see results.

-Does Dr. Keough take Insurance?
+Does Dr. K take Insurance?

-Does Dr. Keough prescribe medication?
+Does Dr. K prescribe medication?

-No. Dr. Keough is a Psychologist and provides talk therapy.
+No. Dr. K is a psychologist and provides talk therapy.
 She can however recommend a psychiatrist to you, or you can contact your insurance carrier to find one.
 Research has shown that people can feel results from talk therapy alone but also have results with medication and talk therapy.
 Medication can help treat symptoms, but does not teach you coping skills.
 You can also talk to your medical doctor about medication.

 Is Therapy Confidential?